coxtrent/summer-25-site/README.md

 eventhandling		Music			test
 example_site		networking_activity	Unity
 ```
-Now, copy this project; in Git terms, **clone this repository**.
+Now, copy this project; or, in Git terms, **clone this repository**.
 ```bash
 git clone https://github.com/coxtrent/summer-25-site.git
 ```
 You should now see it in your current directory.
-Type `ls` again and you'll see a folder named `summer-25-site` listed
+Type `ls` again and you'll see a folder named `summer-25-site` listed.<br>
 Then, navigate into the directory with the cloned repo.
 Change your **current directory** with `cd` followed by the directory name.
 ```bash
 cd summer-25-site
 ```
-Now do `ls` one more time and you should see all the same files listed on this GitHub webpage.
+Now do `ls` one more time and you should see all the same files listed on this GitHub webpage.<br>

 Type `code .` into terminal.
 This will open the `pwd` in VS Code.
 ```bash